 EVTA treats varicose veins by destroying veins with damaged valves; they are eventually absorbed by your body.
 After EVTA, blood flow is diverted to healthy veins, improving circulation.

 Not only has the pain in the back of my knees disappeared, but my thighs and calves now look fabulous.
 Haven't seen this clear skin look in more than 20 years.
 I can now spend time in the garden, cleaning the floors, and playing with my fur babies on the floor without any pain.

 Every patient is unique, and so is every treatment plan.

 EVTA cannot treat veins that are too small, twisted, and/or close to the surface of the skin; that’s what sclerotherapy is for.
-Your VCA vascular specialist will tailor a treatment plan specifically for your condition; it may involve a combination of three types of treatments.
+Your VCA vascular specialist will tailor a treatment plan specifically for your condition; it may involve a combination of different treatments to give you the best possible results.
 The goal is to improve your health and restore your active lifestyle as quickly as possible.